Locality Conversations

 These events are a great chance to make your voice heard while also meeting new people and groups in your community and hearing the views of others who live and work in East Ayrshire.

 This time we are holding three Local Conversations in October 2025, held in each locality area across East Ayrshire.
+You can come to any of these events, not just the one in your own locality area.

 As well as inviting you to have your say on health and social care services, we’ll also be focusing on updating you on the new locality planning arrangements.